jackdpage/pylux/README.rst

   python3 -m pylux

-Pylux is written in pure Python 3.
-You will need the Python interpreter in order to run it.
 Different interfaces and extensions require different dependencies.
 The program will automatically load components which you have dependencies installed for.

 ========= ============